Gold Market Forecast XAU/USD, News and Analysis - FXStreet

-Gold XAU/USD Silver XAG/USD US Dollar Index DXY and US Gov Bonds 10 YR Yield Technical Analysis Elliott Wave Forecast
+Gold XAU/USD Silver XAG/USD ETF GDX US Dollar Index DXY and US Gov Bonds 10 YR Yield Technical Analysis Elliott Wave Forecast

 US Spot Gold While it stays above 1700 we can stay with the Elliott Wave Triangle pattern